xdjia/vstar/README.md

 ## Project Structure

-Here is an overview of the main components of the Project V-Star artifact:
+Here is an overview of the main components of the V-Star artifact:

 - `vstar/`: Contains all source code for the V-Star algorithms.
 - `micro-benchmarks/`: Hosts the datasets used for grammar learning and evaluation, organized into subdirectories for each grammar.